rsmaller/carg/README.md

 #### libcargTerminate()
 This function will clean up heap allocations this library uses to parse and set arguments, particularly for automatic usage message generation.
-This should be called after all arguments have been set and after automatic usage message generation, or at the end of the program's runtime.
-It can be called before or after assertions, however.
+This should be called after all arguments have been set and after any usage message can be generated or printed, or at the end of the program's runtime.
+Therefore, it should be called after assertions are made.

 ### Argument Initialization